What is Jerusalem's Temple Mount and why is it a flashpoint?

 “It is the center of the Jewish heart,” said Ari Shames, an Israeli Jew who spoke to NBC News about how he feels about the site.

-Shames told NBC News that it would be a “dream” to one day be able to pray on top of the Temple Mount.
+Shames said that it would be a “dream” to one day be able to pray on top of the Temple Mount.

 He said: "We hope and pray that the free world would look and see the Temple Mount as a place of peace and prayer and as a place that is open to everyone."